-In the end, a well constructed skills section helps you make your resume more attractive both to human and computer eyes.
+As you can see there are also resume qualifications and a well-constructed skills section will help you make your resume more attractive both to human and computer eyes.

 Finally, you should know that a large majority of your skills should already be shown in the work experience section of your resume.
 In other words, the skills section will always be a bit redundant.
 Don’t worry about that.
 For the reasons described above, it’s still worth it even if it comes at the cost of little redundancy.